Have a question?

 Where Do Your Images Come From?

-Public domain collections from libraries, digital collections, old book scans, vintage postcards, antique trading cards, vintage scrap paper, and vintage advertisements.
-I do my best to include original source links from libraries and databases.
+Public domain collections from libraries, and my own collection of old books, vintage postcards, antique trading cards, vintage scrap paper, and vintage advertisements.

 Do I Need Permission to Use Your Images?